moayadeldin/deeptune/README.md

 Description of Output files:
   -  ``output_directory_test_<yyyymmdd>_<hhmm>`` folder:
-      - `cli_arguments.json`: Indicating the CLI arguments you entered to run DeepTune, with the DeepTune version you are running.
+      - `cli_arguments.json`: Indicating the CLI arguments you entered to run *DeepTune*, with the *DeepTune* version you are running.
       - `full_metrics.json`: The full metrics as appeared to you in the CLI while using the model.

 ### Text

-In DeepTune, the text SoTA models save the weights of both the models, and the tokenizers.
+In *DeepTune*, the text SoTA models save the weights of both the models, and the tokenizers.
 The tokenizer role is to split sentences into smaller units (we call them tokens) that can be more easily assigned meaning.
 On the other hand, the model is responsible for handling the part of interpreting these tokens.

-The output directory from applying transfer learning on BERT or GPT-2 using DeepTune is as follows:
+The output directory from applying transfer learning on BERT or GPT-2 using *DeepTune* is as follows:

 ```
 deeptune_results